yangz3/yangz3.github.io/index.md

 ###Regression

 The goal of linear regression is to find the W (weights) vector to minimize the square error (also called loss function).
-It is mathmatically the same thing with maximizing the likelihood of the conditional likelihood L(w; x,y), which is the probability of y given x, P(y | w, x), assuming that y ∈ R1 that are sampled iid such that yi ∼ N(ωTxi,σ2).
-The second way is how the logistic regression is trained, so it is in some sense more general between linear regression and logistic regreession.
+It is mathmatically the same thing with maximizing the likelihood of the conditional likelihood L(w; x,y), which is the summarization of evidence between data and unknown parameters (w).
+The second way is also how the logistic regression is trained, so it is in some sense more general between linear regression and logistic regreession.

 ![alt tag](./Machine Learning/7.png)